What is the MIND diet portion?

-Whether you have been wondering what a MIND diet is or if this is the first time that you heard of it and you are curious to know what it means, stay with us as we cover all the details you need to know about this diet, its benefits and any other information that you could possibly need when you want to to know Is MIND Diet Good For Brain And Body.
+Whether you have been wondering what a MIND diet is or if this is the first time that you have heard of it, you are curious to know what it means.
+Stay with us as we cover all the details you need to know about this diet, its benefits, and any other information that you could need when you want to know if the MIND diet is good for the Brain And Body.

 Introduction to the MIND Diet

-A MIND diet also known as brain diet is a special dietary approach that focuses on food that is good for the brain and the word “MIND” is an acronym for Mediterranean-DASH Intervention for Neurodegenerative Delay which is a combination of two well-known dietary patterns, the Mediterranean diet, and the DASH diet.
+A MIND diet, also known as a brain diet, is a special dietary approach that focuses on food that is good for the brain.
+The word “MIND” is an acronym for Mediterranean-DASH Intervention for Neurodegenerative Delay, which is a combination of two well-known dietary patterns: the Mediterranean diet and the DASH diet.

 On the other hand, it is wise to cut down or completely eliminate the consumption of foods that are less brain-friendly such as processed foods and red meat.